EntropyQuality/galactic-glow/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments 👏

 A special thanks to all the iconic characters from the galactic saga that inspired the color palettes of Galactic Glow.

 ## Changelog 📅

+- 0.1.6 (2023-11-24): Major Improvements: Syntax highlighting for multiple characters, Three new characters added: Artie-Detoo, Cee-Threepo and Darth Insidious, Updated the README.me, added instructions for theme selection process.
-- 0.1.5 (2023-10-12): Improved syntax highlighting for multiple characters; Improved the README manual for installing fonts and advanced linux integration"
+- 0.1.5 (2023-11-05): Improved syntax highlighting for multiple characters; Improved the README manual for installing fonts and advanced linux integration"
-- 0.1.4 (2023-10-12): Improved syntax highlighting for all the characters.
+- 0.1.4 (2023-11-05): Improved syntax highlighting for all the characters.
-- 0.1.3 (2023-10-12): Color changes to Darth Invader and Luke Skywriter theme for better syntax highlighting and menu navigation - improved the colors to align more with the character; Minor changes to Boba Fret and Mace Windstorm | Extended range of colors for syntax highlighting
+- 0.1.3 (2023-11-01): Color changes to Darth Invader and Luke Skywriter theme for better syntax highlighting and menu navigation - improved the colors to align more with the character; Minor changes to Boba Fret and Mace Windstorm | Extended range of colors for syntax highlighting
 - 0.1.2 (2023-10-12): Minor changes to README.md file
 - 0.1.1 (2023-10-12): New character theme introduction: Mace Windstorm.
-- 0.1.0 (2023-10-12): Initial release of Galactic Glow.
+- 0.1.0 (2023-10-12): Initial release of Galactic Glow(beta).

 ## FAQs ❓